zrygan/CCDSALG-MCOs/docs/notes.md

 ## Part 1

-- The source code must be in C
+- The source code must be in C.